blefebvre/aem-phonegap-starter-kit/README.md

 To customize this boilerplate for your own project, simply replace every occurrence of these two variables with (JCR-friendly) names of your choice.

 For example, let's say my brand name is 'Geometrixx' (originality is not the goal here) and app name is 'ShapesCon'.

+Note: the following has only been tested on OS X. YMMV.

 The following lines will update each directory occurrence of the two placeholders with our desired values.
 Use your own names to customize for your application: